-Established in accordance with Article 16 of the Statutes of the Bank, the Bureau of the Board of

-Directors' mission is to prepare the meetings of the Board of Directors.
-The Bureau of the Board of Directors, which is composed of the Chairman and Vice-Chairman of the Board of Directors and the Chairman of the Management Board, met five times during 2014.
+Established in accordance with Article 16 of the Articles of Incorporation of the Bank, the Bureau of the Board of Directors' mission is to prepare the meetings of the Board of Directors.
+The Bureau of the Board of Directors, which is composed of the Chairman and Vice-Chairman of the Board of Directors and the Chairman of the Management Board, met seven times during 2015.